bennywong3/1340_gp114/README.md

 To tackle problem 5 (limited table size), we implement an additional function which will arrange and split customers in order to have maximum table usage.

-For example, in the default setting, if 4 groups of 6 people are in the deli, i.e.
+For example, in the default setting, if 4 groups of 6 customers are in the deli, i.e.
 ```
 8-2 8-2 8-2 8-2 8-2
 4-4 4-4 4-4 4-4 4-4
 2-2 2-2 2-2 2-2 2-2
 ```
-another group of 6 people will not be able to occupy an 8-man table.
-Our system will then split them into multiple groups which most of them can sit together.
+Another group of 6 customers will not be able to occupy an 8-seat table.
+Our system will then split them into multiple groups which most of them can sit together, just like below:
-Just like below:
 ```
 8-2 8-2 8-2 8-2 8-2
 4-0 4-2 4-4 4-4 4-4
 2-2 2-2 2-2 2-2 2-2
 ```
-if we input one more group of 6 people in, the result will be like this:
+If we input one more group of 6 customers in, the result will be like this:
 ```
 8-2 8-0 8-2 8-2 8-2
 4-0 4-2 4-0 4-2 4-4